Mechatronic-2103535/Thai-License-Plate-Detection/README.md

 ## Introduction
-First of all this is my first github writing so i might explaine some thing quite weird i sorry from here LOL.
-For someone who begin to make something like this don't worry i will walk you though step by step
+First of all this is my first github writing so i might explaine something quite weird i sorry from here LOL.
+For someone who begin to make something like this don't worry i will walk you though step by step (If you have any question you can ask me thought my email Thanapol.ds@gmail.com I will try my best to answers all your questions

 ## Requirements